enigmtck/core/README.md

 *   `REGISTRATION_APPROVAL_REQUIRED`: If `true`, new user accounts must be approved by an administrator.
 *   `REGISTRATION_MESSAGE`: A message to display on the registration page.

+#### Custom Landing Page (Optional)

+*   `CUSTOM_INDEX_PATH`: Path to a custom HTML file to serve as your instance's landing page at `/`.
+When set, this replaces the default Enigmatick landing page with your own HTML content.
+Any static assets (CSS, JavaScript, images) should be placed in the same directory as the HTML file and referenced using the `/custom/` URL prefix.
+See the Custom Landing Page section below for a complete example.

 ## Operation

 ### Database Migrations